lnbits/lnbits/docs/guide/installation.md

 First, sign up for an account at [Fly.io](https://fly.io) (no credit card required).

 Then, install the Fly.io CLI onto your device [here](https://fly.io/docs/getting-started/installing-flyctl/).
+After install is complete, the command will output a command you should copy/paste/run to get `fly` into your `$PATH`.
+If you don't you'll have to call Fly from `~/.fly/bin/flyctl`.

 Once installed, run these commands.